BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 I started with a simple model containing a single convolution layer (see `get_model_single_layer()` in model.py line 139), and gradually introduced more complexity.
 In the next step, I introduced just one extra image-cropping layer at the beginning (see `get_model_single_layer_cropped()` in model.py line 118).
 Next, I tried the LeNet architecture I had used in the previous project (`see get_model_lenet()` in mode.py line 84).

 With every step, the model performed better than before.
-I finally converged onto the NVidia model (https://arxiv.org/pdf/1604.07316v1.pdf and see `get_model_nvidia_arch()` in model.py line 24), with which I got good model fit as well as good performance in the autonomous mode on the simulator tracks.
+I finally converged onto the NVidia model (paper: https://arxiv.org/pdf/1604.07316v1.pdf; see `get_model_nvidia_arch()` in model.py line 24), with which I got good model fit as well as good performance in the autonomous mode on the simulator tracks.

 #### 2. Final Model Architecture